CapedCrusader42/Video-To-ASCII-Converter/README.md

 Thank you for trying it out.

-*Please check the releases tab to get the most up to date news on the program.*
+*Please check the releases tab to get the most up to date news on updates to the program.*